openhwgroup/cve2/doc/01_specification/index.rst

 placeholders for these enhancements after the initial project freeze (PF) gate.

-The requirement list is to be approved by the OpenHW Group Technical Work Group (:term:`TWG`), as well as any subsequent change requests.
+The requirement list is to be approved by the OpenHW Foundation Technical Work Group (:term:`TWG`), as well as any subsequent change requests.

 The specification is complemented by a :ref:`user's guide<cve2_user_guide>`.